Waterfalls of Whiskeytown

 Boulder Creek Falls

-The winter after the Carr Fire, massive amounts of debris tumbled down the waterfall and created a 13 foot tall log jam at the base of the falls.
-Park facilities management staff and members of the California Conservation Crew removed the large debris pile in March 2022 and Boulder Creek Falls reopened to the public April 1st!
+Did you know?
+Burn scar landscapes can be a mess, and the winter after the Carr Fire of 2018, massive amounts of debris tumbled down the waterfall and created a 13 foot tall log jam at the base of the Boulder Creek Falls--13 feet!
+Park staff removed the pile and restored the trail before reopening it in 2022.

-Like much of the park, the forest around Boulder Creek Falls was selectively logged in the 1950s.
+Like much of the park, the landscape leading up to Boulder Creek Falls was selectively logged in the 1950s and 60s.
 As you hike to the falls, you are on hauling roads that carried old-growth Douglas fir and ponderosa pines to the sawmill.
-When the park was established in 1965, as part of the compromise, some logging was allowed to continue into the early 1970's.
+When the park was established in 1965, as part of the compromise, some logging was allowed to continue into the early 1970s.

 Park footer